SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

 You can use `(?:subexpression)` to not capture groups and drop them from the result.

-When you're dealing with complex regular expressions this can be very helpful!
+When you are dealing with complex regular expressions this can be very helpful!

 The pipe symbol `|` in the example means logical "or".